atofik/BCB546-Spring2024-FinalProject/README.md

 - Original paper

 ## Usage
-Instructions on how to run the analysis scripts and reproduce table 3 and the heatmaps are provided in the `code` directory.
+Instructions on how to run the analysis scripts i.e. reproduce table 3 and the heatmaps are provided in the `code` directory.